Party and protest mix as LGBTQ+ pride parades kick off from New York to San Francisco - The Boston Globe

 “The platform will be elevated, and we’ll see communities across the country show their unity and solidarity through these events,” said Ron deHarte, co-president for the U.S. Association of Prides.

-Chicago, Minneapolis, Denver and Seattle are scheduled to hold their annual pride parades on Sunday.
+Chicago, Minneapolis, Denver and Seattle are scheduled to hold pride parades Sunday.
 At the parade in Toronto, Canada, more than 100 groups are expected to march.
 In New York City, seven-time Grammy winner Christina Aguilera will headline a post-march concert in Brooklyn.

-New York’s march is held the last Sunday in June to commemorate the 1969 Stonewall uprising in New York City, where a police raid on a gay bar triggered days of protests.

-Over the years, the annual observations have spread to other cities and grown to include bisexual, transgender and queer people, as well as other groups.

 Advertisement

-One of the grand marshals of New York City’s parade this year is nonbinary activist AC Dumlao, chief of staff for Athlete Ally, a group that advocates on behalf of LGBTQ+ athletes.
+One of the grand marshals of New York City’s parade is nonbinary activist AC Dumlao, chief of staff for Athlete Ally, a group that advocates on behalf of LGBTQ+ athletes.

 “Uplifting the trans community has always been at the core of our events and programming,” said Dan Dimant, a spokesperson for NYC Pride.

-Many of this year’s parades served as calls to action for LGBTQ+ communities to unite against dozens, if not hundreds, of legislative bills now under consideration in statehouses across the country.
+Many of this year’s parades called for LGBTQ+ communities to unite against dozens, if not hundreds, of legislative bills now under consideration in statehouses across the country.

-Lawmakers in 20 states have moved to ban gender-affirming care for children and at least seven more are considering doing the same, adding increased urgency to coalesce around the transgender community, its advocates say.
+Lawmakers in 20 states have moved to ban gender-affirming care for children, and at least seven more are considering doing the same, adding increased urgency for the transgender community, its advocates say.

+Advertisement

-“We are under threat.
-Prides are under threat," Pride event organizers in New York, San Francisco and San Diego said in a statement joined by about 50 other pride organizations nationwide.
+“We are under threat,” Pride event organizers in New York, San Francisco and San Diego said in a statement joined by about 50 other Pride organizations nationwide.
 “The diverse dangers we are facing as an LGBTQ community and Pride organizers, while differing in nature and intensity, share a common trait: they seek to undermine our love, our identity, our freedom, our safety, and our lives.”

-Advertisement

-Some parades, including the event in Chicago, are planning to beef up security amid the upheaval.
+Some parades, including the event in Chicago, planned beefed up security amid the upheaval.

 Sarah Moore, who analyzes extremism for the two civil rights groups, said many of the June incidents coincide with Pride events.